-- In some instances, staff may be assigned the responsibility of reviewing Compliance Reports when deemed appropriate by the panel reviewers.
+- 6. In some instances, staff may be assigned the responsibility of reviewing Compliance Reports when deemed appropriate by the panel reviewers.
 In such cases, the staff member will provide an analysis of the program's response to CAPTE's Summary of Action and recommend to the committee if the report should be accepted.
 Staff also may request the panel to consider the program and decide on the subsequent recommendation to the CAPTE Board.
 Following panel discussion and consensus, the staff shall prepare a final draft Summary of Action.
 The recommended status decision shall be presented to the CAPTE Board for voting.
-If the recommended decision is adverse, the draft Summary of Action shall also be presented to the CAPTE Board. - Review of responses to CAPTE's Requests for Additional Information following review of the Annual Accreditation Reports is the responsibility of Accreditation staff.
+If the recommended decision is adverse, the draft Summary of Action shall also be presented to the CAPTE Board. - 7.
+Review of responses to CAPTE's Requests for Additional Information following review of the Annual Accreditation Reports is the responsibility of Accreditation staff.
 In such cases the staff member will provide an analysis of the programs' responses and recommend to the panel if the responses should be accepted.
 Staff also may request the panel to consider the program and decide on the subsequent recommendation to the CAPTE Board.
 Following panel discussion and consensus, the staff shall prepare a final draft Summary of Action.
 The recommended status decision shall be presented to the CAPTE Board for voting.
-If the recommended decision is adverse, the draft Summary of Action also shall be presented to the CAPTE Board.

-(g) Review of Reportable Program Changes

-- Staff shall review and compile information regarding program changes that have been reported since the previous meeting and make available for review and discussion at the panel meeting information that may find the program to be out of compliance with one or more standards or elements.
+If the recommended decision is adverse, the draft Summary of Action also shall be presented to the CAPTE Board. - (g) Review of Reportable Program Changes - 1.
+Staff shall review and compile information regarding program changes that have been reported since the previous meeting and make available for review and discussion at the panel meeting information that may find the program to be out of compliance with one or more standards or elements.
 Panel members will be assigned specific reports of change for review. - 2.
 At the panel's discretion, review of the information may result in: - i.
 A request for additional information in the form of a Compliance Report for review at the next meeting. - ii.
-A determination that the program is out of compliance with one or more standards or elements, in which case a Summary of Action will be generated.

-(h) Review of Annual Accreditation Reports

-- Staff shall review and compile information regarding program changes that have been reported in the Annual Accreditation Reports.
+A determination that the program is out of compliance with one or more standards or elements, in which case a Summary of Action will be generated. - (h) Review of Annual Accreditation Reports - Staff shall review and compile information regarding program changes that have been reported in the Annual Accreditation Reports.
 Staff will make available for review and discussion at the appropriate panel(s) meeting information that may find the program to be out of compliance with one or more standards or elements.
-Panel members will be assigned specific reports of change for review. - At the panel's discretion, review of the information may result in: 2. - A request for additional information in the form of a Compliance Report for review at the next meeting. - A determination that a program with an accreditation status is out of compliance or a program with candidacy status is not making satisfactory progress with one or more standards/elements, in which case a Summary of Action will be generated. - Annual Accreditation Reports also may be used as a third data source for the primary and 3. secondary panel reviewers.
-Reports will be made available to panel members if a request is made prior to the meeting.
+Panel members will be assigned specific reports of change for review. - 2.
+At the panel's discretion, review of the information may result in: - i.
+A request for additional information in the form of a Compliance Report for review at the next meeting. - ii.
+A determination that a program with an accreditation status is out of compliance or a program with candidacy status is not making satisfactory progress with one or more standards/elements, in which case a Summary of Action will be generated. - 3.
+Annual Accreditation Reports also may be used as a third data source for the primary and secondary panel reviewers.
+Reports will be made available to panel members if a request is made prior to the meeting. - (i) Reconsideration - 1.
+Documents provided to reviewer: - i.
+Copies of the Statement in Support of Reconsideration of an Adverse Decision shall be distributed to all reconsideration team members. - ii.
+CAPTE will consider only those written materials submitted at least 30 days prior to the oral hearing and those materials submitted during the oral hearing.